The music world's best-kept secret.

 …………...[12:00pm – 3:00am | Saturday – Sunday]

 Dino’s claims to be the oldest dive bar in Nashville, and I believe it.
+It was apparently opened some time in the 1970s.
 It’s a dingy place, to be sure, but it holds a special place in the heart of many East Nashvillians.
 It’s really more of a diner that serves alcohol than it is an actual bar though.
-Offering the usual assortment of diner food until 3am has earned Dino’s a reputation as the “after hours food place” for most nights out in East Nashville.
+Offering the usual assortment of diner food until 3am has earned Dino’s a reputation as the designated “after hours food place” for most nights out in East Nashville.

 Dino’s might look pretty janky, but the food is actually pretty good.
 Sometimes the lines to order that food get a little ridiculous, but I’d say that it’s worth fighting the crowds for some 2:30am-bacon-and-eggs.
 Seeing as he stopped through last time he was in Nashville, I'd bet that Justin Bieber agrees with me.
 I don't know if that's a pro or a con, but it's a fun fact at the very least.
 So if you’re hungry in East Nashville in the wee hours of the night, Dino’s has your back.
 They also do late brunch on weekends.